-In order to meet the requirements of ISTI Annex G.5.5, you must be able to demonstrate how you are monitoring the performance of BCOs during the accreditation period.
+To meet the requirements of ISTI Annex G.5.5, you must be able to demonstrate how you are monitoring the performance of BCOs during the accreditation period.
 This must occur systematically and not only as a result of issues or problems raised regarding BCOs' performances.